-

 Registration of clinical trials

-Technical trial results
+Scientific trial results

-Access to anonymised data
+Access to anonymized data

 For researchers